English

 4. Click on "Add Wi-Fi Camera".

-1. On the pop-up window that will appear, fill in the WiFi network name (SSID) and password that the printer is connected to and click Generate QR code.
+1. On the pop-up window, fill in the WiFi network name (SSID) and password the printer is connected to, and click Generate QR code.
 The maximum length of the Wi-Fi network name accepted is 26 characters.

 1. Subsequently, the camera needs to be connected to the power supply.
 A green LED near the camera itself will start blinking fast, showing that the camera is not paired.